C0deWiser/simple-storage/README.md

 File object has the same methods as Laravel Storage Facade: `exists`, `size`, `lastModified`, `delete`, `checksum`, `url` etc.

-Every stored file represented with such array:
+Every stored file represented with such an array:

 ```json
 {